tgrk/erlpocket/README.md

 ## Quick start

+View the [Error and Response Headers Documentation][7] for detailed information about API errors.
+Also check the [Rate Limits][8] of API.

 ### Authentication
 The Pocket API uses custom implementation of oAuth 2.0 for authentiaction.
 This library provide helper functions to authorize your application.